Plantar Fasciitis (Heel Pain)

 Plantar fasciitis can be an extremely painful condition in the foot.
 This is because each and every step puts stress on the plantar fascia tissue.
 As you walk or even stand the plantar fascia can become inflamed, which contributes to increased discomfort and pain that only worsens over time.
 The pain associated with plantar fasciitis usually begins in the heel and as the condition becomes severe it can spread through the entire arch of the foot.
 Plantar Fasciitis should be treated as early as possible in the onset because the longer it persists without proper treatment the longer it can take to heal.

-When Is Plantar Fasciitis Pain the Worst?
+When is Plantar Fasciitis Pain the Worst?

-Plantar fasciitis pain is usually the sharpest when you take your first steps in the morning, which can make it difficult to step out of bed.
-This is because throughout a night of rest the plantar fascia contracts and micro-healing occurs.
+This is because, throughout a night of rest, the plantar fascia contracts and micro-healing occurs.
 The abrupt stretching of the tissue during those first morning steps causes immediate pain and increased inflammation of the plantar fascia.
 The pain usually decreases after some movement, but often returns after long periods of standing or when you rise from a long period of sitting.
-Also, pain associated with plantar fasciitis usually increases after exercise, not during it.

 What Causes Plantar Fasciitis?